| 4 min read

 TÜV SÜD conducted a detailed investigation of Agnisys tools, team, and development processes.
 They evaluated our tools and audited our product verification and validation flow, quality assurance (QA) procedures, configuration and release management, and user support procedures.
 Their endorsement means that you don’t have to worry about ISO 26262 tool compliance.

 With our IDesignSpec Tool Qualification Kit (TQK), you can meet the requirements of both standards and satisfy the compliance demands of your customers.
-You need take no additional steps at all to qualify or certify our solutions when used in your development flow.
+You need to take no additional steps at all to qualify or certify our solutions when used in your development flow.

 We look forward to helping keep you, your customers, and their end users—the drivers—happy and safe.
 If you’re facing functional safety challenges with your next IC project, why not schedule a solution discussion or request a demo today?
 Agnisys is here to help.